DevicePilot/devicepilot-js/README.md

     // an error occurred fetching results
   });
 const {
-  error, // if provided, and error occured when calculating the kpi data, // data required to display a KPI result, e.g. x and y for a scatter chart meta, // additional information about the data returned, e.g. the type of the y axis } = kpiResult;
+  error, // if provided, an error occurred when calculating the kpi data, // data required to display a KPI result, e.g. x and y for a scatter chart meta, // additional information about the data returned, e.g. the type of the y axis } = kpiResult;